Curry, Green carry Warriors to sweep of Blazers

-Stephen Curry and Draymond Green capped triple-double performances by combining on the game-clinching hoop in overtime Monday night as the Golden State Warriors completed a sweep of the host Portland Trail Blazers in the Western Conference finals with a 119-117 victory.
+Stephen Curry and Draymond Green capped triple-double performances by combining on the game-clinching hoop in overtime Monday night as the Golden State Warriors completed a four-game sweep of the host Portland Trail Blazers in the Western Conference finals with a 119-117 victory.

 The win vaults the Warriors into their fifth consecutive NBA Finals.
 They will await the Eastern Conference winner between Milwaukee and Toronto, with either the Bucks or Raptors holding the home-court advantage in the best-of-seven series.